caitriona-devery/caitriona-devery.github.io/index.markdown

 <div style="text-align: justify">

-Caitríona Devery is a write from Offaly but based in Dublin.
-She writes about food, art and heritage for a number of publications and is part of the team for Nervous State on Dublin Digital radio.
+Caitríona Devery is a writer from Offaly based in Dublin.
+She writes mostly about food, art and heritage and is part of the team behind Nervous State on Dublin Digital radio.
 </div>